Department of Maternal and Child Health (GRAD)

 MHCH 723.
 Introduction to Monitoring and Evaluation.
 3 Credits.

-This course provides the students with the basic concepts and methodologies needed to monitor and evaluate programs of global health programs.
-Course covers M&E systems; conceptual frameworks/logic models; indicators; information sources; evaluation designs and related topics for health programs in developing country settings.
-This course is required for the MCFH and GH concentrations.
+This course provides students with the basic concepts and methodologies needed to monitor and evaluate global health programs.
+The course covers M&E systems, conceptual frameworks/logic models, indicators, information sources, evaluation designs, and other related topics for health programs in global settings.
+This course is a requirement for the MCFH and GH concentrations.
+The course format consists of a seminar-style class that meets weekly.

 Rules & Requirements